Eleventh grade: Hong Kong

 In Hong Kong, 11th grade is called Form 5.
-Students attending local schools in Hong Kong will study four core subjects in preparation for the HKDSE.
-(Hong Kong Diploma of Secondary Education Examination) These include Chinese language, English language, mathematics, and citizenship and social development.
+Students attending local schools study four core subjects to prepare for the Hong Kong Diploma of Secondary Education (HKDSE): Chinese language, English language, mathematics, and citizenship and social development.

 India

 In India, Class 11 is the first year of senior secondary education, as part of the country's 10+2 system of schooling.
-It follows Class 10, the final year of junior secondary education, and precedes to Class 12.
-Class 11 is offered under multiple education boards in India, including the Central Board of Secondary Education (CBSE), the Council for the Indian School Certificate Examinations (CISCE), as well as various other state boards of education.
+It follows Class 10, the final year of junior secondary education, and precedes Class 12.
+Class 11 is offered under multiple education boards in India, including the Central Board of Secondary Education (CBSE), the Council for the Indian School Certificate Examinations (CISCE), and various other state boards of education.

-Students entering Class 11 choose one among several academic "streams" which determine the subjects they will study for the rest of their secondary education.
-The major streams are the Science stream (including Physics, Chemistry, Biology, Mathematics, and Computer Science), the Commerce Stream (with subjects such as Accountancy and Economics), and the Humanities/Arts stream (with subjects including History, Political Sciences, and Psychology).
-Several state boards and central boards also offer vocational courses focussing on skill development and improving employability.
+Students entering Class 11 choose one among several academic "streams," which determine the subjects they will study for the rest of their secondary education.
+The major streams are the Science stream (including Physics, Chemistry, Biology, Mathematics, and Computer Science), the Commerce stream (with subjects such as Accountancy and Economics), and the Humanities/Arts stream (with subjects including History, Political Sciences, Psychology, Sociology, and more).
+Several state boards and central boards also offer vocational courses focusing on skill development and improving employability.

-Class 11 is offered under multiple education boards in India, including the Central Board of Secondary Education (CBSE), the Council for the Indian School Certificate Examinations (CISCE), as well as various other state boards of education.

 Indonesia

 In Indonesia, after appearing for Class X Boards, students entering Class 11 opt for the programs they want to study for the rest of their secondary education.
-There are three major programs available, which include: the "science" program, which comprises physics, chemistry and biology; the "social" program, which usually consists of subjects including economy, geography and sociology; and the "literature" program, with subjects such as foreign languages, Indonesian literature, and anthropology.
+There are three major programs available, which include: the "science" program, which comprises physics, chemistry and biology; the "social" program, which usually comprises subjects including economy, geography and sociology; and the "literature" program, with subjects such as foreign languages, Indonesian literature, and anthropology.

 Ireland

-In Ireland, it is Fifth Year or Cúigú Bhliain of Secondary School. (for 15 to 17-year-olds, as there is an optional year beforehand) In this year, students prepare for their Leaving Certificate.
+In Ireland, it is the Fifth Year or Cúigú Bhliain of Secondary School. (for 15 to 17-year-olds, as there is an optional year beforehand) In this year, students prepare for their Leaving Certificate.

+Kazakhstan

+In Kazakhstan, Grade 11 (11‑сынып) is the final year of upper secondary education (жоғары орта білім).
+Students typically enter at 16–17 years old and complete the State Final Attestation (SFA; Қорытынды аттестаттау) exams to receive a certificate of general secondary education (жалпы орта білім туралы аттестат), which are required for graduation and eligibility for higher education or vocational programs.
+Upper secondary education allows students to focus on academic tracks (preparing for university) or vocational tracks (preparing for technical professions).

 Lebanon

 In Lebanon, 11th Grade is also known as grade 11 or premiere.
-Students are divided into either scientific (which then proceeds to become life science [LS or SV]) or general science (GS or SG) in grade 12, as well as economics (ES or SE) which proceeds to become economics (ES or SE) or humanities (H) in grade 12.
+Students are divided into either scientific (which then becomes life science [LS or SV]) or general science (GS or SG) in grade 12, as well as economics (ES or SE) which becomes economics (ES or SE) or humanities (H) in grade 12.
 The choice of division is done according to grades and sometimes according to what the student wants to do in college.
 A student can go from scientific to economics later in grade 12, but not the opposite.